firstpersoncode/mockingjar/README.md

 A powerful feature that enables schema composition and reuse:

 **Schema Field Type:**
-- Select "schema" as a field type in any dropdown menu across the interface
+- Select "schema" as a field type in any dropdown menu
 - Opens dedicated schema selection dialog with visual schema browser
 - Automatically populates field with selected schema's complete structure